Lucas-zz/Cineflex/README.md

   - Lists lots of sessions to the choosen movie
   - Show up a grid of available seats
     - Enables the user to choose their seats and also input their name and CPF
-  - Shows the receipt with all the useful informatin about the user and movie sesson
+  - Shows the receipt with all the useful informatin about the user and movie session
   - Also, enables the user to navigate to past pages with a left arrow button located at the page's top right
   - And, on the final receipt page, it's possible to go back to the home page